 We might interact with thousands of people throughout our lives, whether they're from school, college, work, or even online.

 However, only a few of them remain close to us over the years.
 Most of our memories are about these people, even if we don't spend as much time with them.

 As you can see, there are plenty of examples of how quality is more significant in our life than quantity.

-- They're More Cost Effective: As you've noticed from the device's example, paying a higher premium for a quality item once can be a much wiser decision financially than buying a new low-quality item every time it breaks.
+- They're More Cost Effective: As you've noticed from the device's example, paying a higher premium for a quality item one time can be a much wiser choice financially than buying a new low-quality item every time it breaks.

 - Quality Doesn't Necessarily Mean Expensive: Although most quality items are pricier than low-quality ones, they're not necessarily expensive.
-With proper research, you can easily find excellent high-quality items that come at a reasonable price.
+With proper research, you can easily find excellent high-quality items sold at a reasonable price.